Inactive Members of Involvements

 Inactive Members and Check-In

-If you use the Inactive tab for normal organizations that are set up to use TouchPoint Check-In, by default, the org will display for an Inactive person in that org when they check in.
+If you use the Inactive tab for normal Involvements that are set up to use TouchPoint Check-In, by default, the Involvement will display for an Inactive person in that Involvement when they check in.

-However, if you do not want the org to display, your System Admin can add a Setting that will prevent orgs from displaying for an Inactive person when he enters his phone number to check in.
+However, if you do not want the Involvement to display, your System Admin can modify a Setting that will prevent Involvements from displaying for an Inactive person when they enter their phone number to check in.

 Latest Update